ArgonDesign/alogic/doc/control.md

   d.write(a);   // | Cycle 2 if 'a' was true, and Cycle 3 if 'a' was false
-  e--;          // | Cycle 2 if 'a' was true, and Cycle 3 if 'a' was false goto foo;     // V Cycle 2 ends if 'a' was true, and Cycle 3 ends if 'a' was false }
+  e--;          // | Cycle 2 if 'a' was true, and Cycle 3 if 'a' was false goto foo();   // V Cycle 2 ends if 'a' was true, and Cycle 3 ends if 'a' was false }
 ```